hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

   * [Neural Ordinary Differential Equations](https://arxiv.org/abs/1806.07366) - Explorative new family of neural network that "parameterizes the derivative of the hidden state using a neural network".
   * [Relational inductive biases, deep learning, and graph networks](https://arxiv.org/abs/1806.01261) - Advocacy for combinatory between "hand-engineering" and "end-to-end" learning in order to overcome current full deep learning approachs.
   * [AICAN HG Contemporary February exhibit](http://www.hgcontemporary.com/exhibitions/faceless-portraits-transcending-time?view=slider#5) - Faceless Portrait #5 is Terminator as an art piece.
 Someone will see a [disturbed AI](https://www.fastcompany.com/90307889/these-eerie-portraits-were-painted-by-a-very-disturbed-ai)

+### Games 👾

+* [Starcraft AI competition](http://www.cs.mun.ca/~dchurchill/starcraftaicomp/2018/aiide/) - The state of the Starcraft competition.
+Samsung 1st, Facebook 2nd.
+* [Mortal Kombat](https://blog.mgechev.com/2018/10/20/transfer-learning-tensorflow-js-data-augmentation-mobile-net/) - A `Tensorflow.js` project that allows you to play Mortal Kombat with your webcam.
+* [TensorKart](https://www.kevinhughes.ca/blog/tensor-kart) - Game played with an Xbox became training data for an off the shelf model to train an agent playing MarioKart 64.
+Data are all around us!

+### Medicine 👩🏽‍⚕️

+* [Brain2Speech](https://www.sciencemag.org/news/2019/01/artificial-intelligence-turns-brain-activity-speech) - Experiment using AI to get our voice out of our head automatically.
+The promise to an accessible world for disable people.
+* [Learning to Design RNA](https://arxiv.org/abs/1812.11951) - Reinforcement Learning used to design RNA sequence to test _(`RL`)_
+* [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
+* [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
+* [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).